makersacademy/chitter-challenge/README.md

 ## README

-This is my attempt at the Makers Academy Chitter challenge.
+This is my version of the Makers Academy Chitter challenge.

 Here are the user stories that I completed: